Determining the smartest dog breeds is difficult. That’s because how you decide canine intelligence can vary.

 Australian Cattle Dog

-The Australian Cattle Dog also is a herding dog that responds well to obedience training.
+The Australian Cattle Dog is also a herding dog that responds well to obedience training.
 Also known as Blue Heelers or Queensland Heelers, this compact breed is related to Australia’s famous wild Dingo.

 The dogs are agile, intelligent, and energetic.
 Australian Cattle Dogs enjoy challenging training sessions.
 But be warned, these wily dogs can routinely outsmart their owners.